Microsoft Assistance Markup Language: Concept

 MAML is a departure from all previous types of user assistance for Windows operating systems.
 Some of its features have been available in .NET Framework 2, but more options shipped with the release of .NET Framework 3.
-Previously, user assistance for Windows operating systems used Microsoft Compiled HTML Help files, which contains little machine-readable semantic information.
+Previously, user assistance for Windows operating systems used Microsoft Compiled HTML Help files, which contain little machine-readable semantic information.

 The most significant aspect of MAML is that it shifts the production of user assistance to the concept of structured authoring (somewhat similar to DITA or DocBook).
 Documents and their constituent elements are defined by their context.
 With MAML, the emphasis is on content and the tasks a user performs with a computer, not the features of the software.
 Presentation is managed as part of the rendering engine when a user requests a topic.

 The structured feature of MAML means that it can express a wide range of active concepts as well.
 One notable feature is guided help (active content wizard), which allows the help file to either run a task automatically or highlight the parts of the screen a user should interact with step-by-step.
 The feature was a notable aspect of Project Longhorn, yet Microsoft opted not to incorporate it into the ultimate release of Vista.

 The MAML authoring structure is divided into segments related to a type of content: conceptual, FAQ, glossary, procedure, reference, reusable content, task, troubleshooting, and tutorial.